 Wipe Out All Your Unsecured Debts

-Imagine taking advantage of all of the benefits set forth in paragraphs 1 through 13 and, in addition to all of those benefits, you can also totally wipe out and eliminate all of your unsecured debts.
+Imagine taking advantage of all of the benefits set forth in the paragraphs set forth above, and, in addition to all of those benefits, you can also totally wipe out and eliminate all of your unsecured debts.
 This includes wiping out:

 - Credit card debt